Buy-to-let mortgages allow landlords to borrow money in order to purchase property with the specific purpose of letting it out.

-- The setting up, i.e. arrangement fees tend to be higher than those charged on a residential mortgage.
+- The setting up i.e. arrangement fees tend to be higher than those applied on a residential mortgage.

-Buy-to-let mortgages are normally arranged on an interest only lending basis meaning you only pay the interest on the loan and the capital balance will still remain at the end of the mortgage term.
+Buy-to-let mortgages are more often than not arranged on an interest only lending basis meaning you only pay the interest on the loan and the capital balance will still remain at the end of the mortgage term.

 If you’re interested in buying a property to let out we will talk to you to ensure you have all the relevant information you need to allow you to make an informed decision and proceed to the next step of purchasing a rental property.
 Alternatively, if you are an existing landlord with a buy-to-let mortgage we will complete a review to ensure you are on the best deal available to you.